mikwielgus/topola/INSTALL.md

 Note that running any of the below commands that start with `cargo install` will install a Topola binary on your system.
-We assume this is what people usually want.
+We assume this is what most people coming here want.
 If you want to build and run Topola without installing it, skip these particular commands and follow the subsections named *Building and running without installing*.

 By default, the installed version will have a `release` profile, whereas without installing the `debug` profile will be used by default.